 For the period, SCERS' total fund return was 7.2%, gross of investment management fees, and 6.9%, net of investment management fees.
 The gross return for the fiscal year was 0.9% above SCERS' policy weighted benchmark return of 6.3%, and was slightly above the actuarial return objective of 7.0%.
 Over the trailing three-year period, SCERS' annualized investment return was 10.4% gross and 10.1% net.
 The three-year annualized return was well above the actuarial return objective of 7.0%, and SCERS' policy benchmark return of 8.7%.
+Over the trailing five-year period, SCERS' annualized investment return objective of 7.0%, but above SCERS' policy benchmark return of 8.7%.
 Over the trailing five-year period, SCERS' annualized investment return was 6.5% gross and 6.2% net.
 The five-year annualized return was below the actuarial return objective of 7.0%, but above SCERS' policy benchmark return of 6.1%.